shsagir/play-area-sync/docs/quirks.md

 ### Direct SMTP

-Instead of `sendmail` you can use a mail script that uses SMTP (Simple Mail Transfer Protocol) with your e-mail provider - usually the one that provides your domain - directly.
+There is no mailing builtin here.
+Instead of `sendmail` you can use a mail script that uses SMTP (Simple Mail Transfer Protocol) via your e-mail provider - usually the one that provides your domain - directly.

-There are countless possibilities how to use SMTP this.
+There are countless possibilities how to use SMTP.
 Most frameworks and CMS give them to you out of the box.
 If you use a custom script, have a look at [Swift Mailer](https://swiftmailer.symfony.com/).
 There are special solutions for [WordPress](install-wordpress#toc-smtp), [Laravel](install-laravel#toc-smtp) & [Symfony](install-symfony#toc-smtp).

 Pro tip: in Gmail you need to allow "less secure apps" to connect.
 See the [official Google help](https://support.google.com/accounts/answer/6010255).